bright/new-www/content/blog/exposed-rsql-search-implementation.md

 }
 ```

-Run it baby! `GET http://localhost:8080/` should respond with list of three persons: `John`, `George` and `Megan`.\
+Run it, baby! `GET http://localhost:8080/` should respond with a list of three persons: `John`, `George`, and `Megan`.\
-alright, but when we will implement searching functionality?
+alright, but when we will implement the searching functionality?
 Now

 RSQL search functionality implementation
 ---

 Finally!
-For now, we have ktor+exposed stack set up, everything works fine, we can add and list the objects from database.
-It's time to create `search` method for `Query` class:
+For now, we have the ktor+exposed stack set up, everything works fine and we can add and list the objects from the database.
+It's time to create the `search` method for the `Query` class:

 ```kotlin
 import cz.jirutka.rsql.parser.RSQLParser